 Jay rolled his eyes.
 ‘By all means, try it.’

-Zareen did, though to her credit she looked a little wary, and opened it with a hesitancy not at all characteristic of her.
+Zareen did, though to her credit she looked a little wary, and opened it with a hesitancy unusual for her.

 ‘Ow,’ said Zareen, shaking the pain out of her fingertips.